nuxt-modules/turnstile/README.md

    })
    ```

+  You can pass the secret key either directly in the runtime config or via a environment variable, or you can pass the path to a file that contains the secret key in the inline options.
+This is helpful when using docker secrets where docker passes the secret key via a file.
+  Remember to remove the secret key property from the runtime config when using the path as the property from the runtime config will be used then.

    **Tip**: At runtime you can override site and secret keys with the `NUXT_TURNSTILE_SECRET_KEY` and `NUXT_PUBLIC_TURNSTILE_SITE_KEY` environment variables.

 ## Usage